VishnuSuresh2000/JAVS-tranScripter/README.md

 ## Sample Input

 ```
-Store 2 in $v1 .
+Store 2 in $v1 then add 3 with $v1 and print the result .
 Add 3, 5 and $v1 .
-Print result.
+Print the result.
 Divide result by 4 and the display result.
 ```